Protect Your Rights During Criminal Charges

 Criminal defense representation for misdemeanor and felony cases in Central Texas

-When you are facing criminal charges in Austin, San Antonio, or the surrounding Central Texas area, the choices made in the days immediately following an arrest can have a lasting impact on your case.
-Many people are unsure what to expect next, what they should or should not say, or how to protect their rights while the legal process moves forward.
-The Law Office of Scot Courtney provides criminal defense representation for individuals throughout San Marcos and the surrounding Central Texas area, guiding clients through each stage of the criminal justice process.
+An arrest and criminal charges in Austin, San Antonio or the surrounding Central Texas Counties can have a permanent and lasting impact in one's life.
+The choices made in the days immediately following an arrest or even before during any investigation or questioning, can have a significant impact on a criminal case and potential defenses.
+Many people are unsure what to do when confronted by law enforcement and the legal system and don't know how to navigate those stressful times.
+Scot can provided 30+ years of experience in what to expect next, when someone should or should not answer questions or provided statements and how best to protect their rights while the legal process moves forward.
+Scot Courtney provides criminal defense representation for individuals throughout San Marcos and the surrounding Central Texas area, guiding clients through each stage of the criminal justice process.

-Legal representation begins with a careful review of the facts, including an examination of the evidence the prosecution plans to rely on.
-From there, a defense strategy is developed based on the circumstances of the case and the applicable law.
+Legal representation begins with a free consultation where an initial review of the facts and an overview of the system, how it works and what can be expected going forward.
+There is always an examination of the evidence the prosecution plans to rely on and from there, a defensive strategy is developed based on the circumstances of the case and the applicable law.
 Whether the charges involve a misdemeanor or a felony, the focus remains on protecting your rights during important proceedings such as bond hearings, arraignments, and court appearances.
 Clients receive straightforward advice about possible plea agreements, the strengths and weaknesses of the prosecution’s case, and whether negotiating a resolution or preparing for trial may be the most appropriate path.

 The defense process may involve negotiating with prosecutors when a reasonable resolution is possible, while remaining fully prepared to advocate aggressively in court when necessary.